examind-ai/ltijs-firestore/README.md

 ## Firestore Authentication

 The `firebase-admin` library that's used in this package looks for a `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
-That environment variable needs to point to a GCP Service Account key.
+That environment variable needs to point to a GCP Service Account key with access to Firestore.
 For simplicity, you can use the Firebase Admin SDK private key from Firebase Console:

 - Select your project from [Firebase Console](https://console.firebase.google.com/)
 - Go to `Project Settings` -> `Service accounts`, then download a new private key: